Missing-Data-Induced Phase Transitions in Spectral PLS for Multimodal Learning: Technical Details

-After averaging over the Gaussian disorder, the integrand depends on $\tilde U$ only through the Gram matrix $\tilde Q_u=\tilde U^\top\tilde U$ (rotational invariance in the $(\Dx\!-\!1)$-dimensional subspace orthogonal to $u_0$).
-Hence we can integrate out the orientation degrees of freedom and use the standard Gram-matrix (Wishart) Jacobian: for $n=\Dx-1$,
+After the disorder average, the integrand depends on $\tilde U$ only through $\tilde Q_u$ (rotational invariance in the $(\Dx{-}1)$-dimensional subspace orthogonal to $u_0$).
+Integrating out the orientational degrees of freedom by the standard Gram-matrix (Wishart) Jacobian gives, for $n = \Dx - 1$,